 When you spend money, you do so at a store, online or maybe using cash.
 Each of these places gets its own expense account.

-Cash money is different though.
+If you want to track your cash expenses specifically, use a cash wallet asset account, as you can read under "asset accounts".
+In most cases, cash money is different from "normal" money.
 When you withdraw money from an ATM and register it in Firefly III, don't register an expense account.
 Leave the field empty.
 This will make Firefly III fall back to a specially designed "cash account".

 Likewise, if you deposit cash into an asset account, don't mention a revenue account (see below).